godaddy/gasket/packages/gasket-data/README.md

 ### Adding Data

 To add to the data exposed in `@gasket/data`, you can write to the HTTP response object's `locals.gasketData` property.
-For example when using the [middleware lifecycle] in a plugin:
+For example, when using the [middleware lifecycle] in a plugin:

 ```js
 module.exports = {